TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Method

 The DSM objective guarantees the optimal score network satisfies $\tarS^*(\s) = \nabla_{\s}q_{\sigma}(\s)$ almost surely.
 When $\sigma$ is small enough, we have $\nabla_{\s}q_{\sigma}(\s) \approx \nabla_{\s} \log \tar(\s)$, so that $\tarS^*(\s) \approx \nabla_{\s} \log \tar(\s)$.

 In practice, we adopt a variant of DSM proposed by~\cite{SDEScoreMatching}, which conducts DSM under different noise scales simultaneously.
-We implement the target score network as a graph-based network $\tarS(\s, t)$ that is conditioned on a noise level $t \in (0, 1]$.
-The input state$\s = [\s^1, \s^2, ..., \s^N]$ is constructed as a fully-connected graph that takes each object's state(\eg position, orientation) $\s^i \in \R^{f_s}$ and static properties (\eg category, bounding-box) $\p^i \in \R^{f_p}$ as the node feature $[\s^i, \p^i] \in \R^{f_s+f_p}$.
-The input graph is pre-processed by linear initial feature extraction layers and then passed through two Edge-Convolution layers.
-After message-passing, the output on each node serves as the component of the target gradient on the i-th object’s state $\tarS^i(\s) \in \R^{f_s}$.
+This way, we can efficiently try different noise scales after only one training.
+The target score network is implemented as a graph-based network $\tarS(\s, t)$, which is conditioned on a noise level $t \in (0, 1]$.
+The input state$\s = [\s^1, \s^2, ..., \s^N]$ is constructed as a fully-connected graph that takes each object's state~(\eg position, orientation) $\s^i \in \R^{f_s}$ and static properties~(\eg category, bounding-box) $\p^i \in \R^{f_p}$ as the node feature $[\s^i, \p^i] \in \R^{f_s+f_p}$.
+The input graph is pre-processed by linear feature extraction layers and then passed through several Edge-Convolution layers.
+After message-passing, the output on the i-th node serves as the component of the target gradient on the i-th object's state $\tarS^i(\s) \in \R^{f_s}$.
+We defer structure details to Appendix.~\ref{sup: ours detail}.